The limitations of using text analytics to analyze conversations

 As such, counting, as an analytic method, can only get you so far.
 Rather than bucketing all information into predictable and known groups, oceans require processing new information in ways that allow you to understand the relationship it has with what is already known.
 How does this fit; where does it fit; how should I interpret it; does this new information change any previous interpretations?

 Oceans of unstructured data require processing new information in ways that allow you to understand the relationship it has with what is already known

 Human speech is complex and complicates analytics

-On top of that, converting audio to text often results in mistranscriptions (even from the most accurate ASRs in the world); and asynchronous messaging such as chat and email similarly produce misspelled words and shorthand descriptions increasing interpretation difficulty.
+On top of that, converting speech to text often results in mistranscriptions (even from the most accurate automatic speech recognition technology in the world); and asynchronous messaging such as chat and email similarly produce misspelled words and shorthand descriptions.
+It adds up to increasing interpretation difficulty.